hello-robot/stretch_ai/docs/learning_from_demonstration.md

 training.batch_size=64 \
 training.num_workers=16
 dataset_repo_id hellorobotinc/kitchen_cabinet_diagonal
+wandb.project=diffusion-kitchen-diagonal
 ```

-You can also set `dataset_repo_id` in the policy config file to avoid specifying it in the CLI.
+You can also set `dataset_repo_id` and `wandb.project` in the policy config file to avoid specifying it in the CLI.

 ### Sample loss curve for "two different tasks" trained with the same parameters